Spain Country Commercial Guide

 With the passing of Regulation (EC) n° 648/2005 of 13 April 2005 the EU introduced several measures amending the Community Customs Code designed to tighten security around goods crossing international borders.

 One of these initiatives is the Authorized Economic Operator (AEO) program (known as the “security amendment”).
-AEO certification issued by a national customs authority is recognized by all member states’ customs agencies.
-Economic operators can apply for an AEO status to have easier access to customs simplifications or to be in a more favorable position to comply with the new security requirements.
+AEO certification issued by a national customs authority and is recognized by all member states’ customs agencies.
+Economic operators can apply for an AEO status to simplify customs processes or to be in a more favorable position to comply with the new security requirements.

-Other major changes to the Customs Code require traders to provide customs authorities with information on goods prior to import to or export from the European Union; see Pre-Arrival / Pre-Departure Declaration and introduce a mechanism for setting uniform Community risk-selection criteria for controls, supported by computerized systems.
-Further information on EU customs and security.
+Other major changes to the Customs Code require traders to provide customs authorities with information on goods prior to import to or export from the European Union (pre-arrival/pre-departure declaration) and introduce a mechanism for setting uniform Community risk-selection criteria for controls, supported by computerized systems.

 Contact information for the Spanish National Customs Authorities: